5.0 out of 5 stars(1)

 Links of Interest:

-Still not sure if Malaysian Horned Frogs from Josh's Frogs are the right frogs for you?
-Check out what other customers are saying!
+Still not sure if Melanophryniscus stelzneri from Josh's Frogs are the right pet frog for you?
+Read the reviews below and see what other customers are saying!
+Then, make sure to check out our more in depth Bumble Bee Toad Care Sheet!

 After placing your order someone from our care team will reach out to schedule delivery of this product.